RodrigoZepeda/docker-solubility/Manual.md

-# docker-solubility_v1
+# docker-solubility
 Docker for reproducing our solubility prediction model.

 ## Description

 ## Installation
 To run the model please [install docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
-After the installation our suggestion is that you use docker to pull from [dockerhub](https://cloud.docker.com/repository/docker/rodrigozepeda/docker-solubility-v1).
+After the installation our suggestion is that you use docker to pull from [dockerhub](https://cloud.docker.com/repository/docker/rodrigozepeda/docker-solubility).

 ### Running from Docker
 ```
-docker run --rm -v /PATH/TO_FILE/YOU_WANT_TO_WORK_ON/:/data rodrigozepeda/docker-solubility-v1
+docker run --rm -v /PATH/TO_FILE/YOU_WANT_TO_WORK_ON/:/data rodrigozepeda/docker-solubility
 ```

 where: